damianhakert/damianhakert.github.io/source/jobs/developer/index.html.md

 * You are helping Service Engineers resolve customer issues in a timely manner.
 * Your documentation is considered complete and clear.
 * Your interaction with the rest of the GitLab community is constructive and positive.
-* You show initiative in pro-actively improving code and processes to make the life of all developers easier.
+* You show initiative in proactively improving code and processes to make the lives of all developers easier.

 ## Requirements